 Freshen up before our Welcome Dinner.
 It’s at a slick waterfront restaurant featuring sublime local fare.

-Let’s get physical at Sete Cidades, the twin lakes in the crater of a dormant volcano.
+For our first full day we’re going to get physical at Sete Cidades, the twin lakes in the crater of a dormant volcano.
 Kayak, standup paddle board, or bike and hike your way around the volcanic complex.

 With appetites worked up, savour a traditional Azorean picnic on shore.